Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

 How long does a no fault divorce take?

-If everything therefore runs smoothly and there are no other issues, the minimum length of time to get a divorce now will be six months.
+If everything therefore runs smoothly and there are no other issues, the minimum length of time to get a divorce (this does not include dealing with financial aspects of the divorce or associated matters relating to children) will now be six months.
+However, it may be the case that your divorce will take longer than this.

 • A couple apply for a divorce individually or together.
 This means they can choose to make a statement together explaining their marriage has irretrievably broken down.
 They don't need to explain why.